 Japanese troops invaded Malaya in December 1941 and Sumatra in early 1942, thus beginning a period of military occupation.
 While living in Medan, Singaram visited the nearby port of Penang often, where he found solace in the Penang Library.
 This is where he read Hemingway, Tolstoy, Faulkner, Chekov and Dostoyevsky.
 He believed A Farewell to Arms to be an important milestone in American literature and rated Anna Karenina higher than War and Peace.

 After the war, Singaram returned to India in 1946 and lived in Madurai.
-He wrote his first novel Kadalukku Appaal (Beyond the Sea) in 1950, and his second novel Puyalile Oru Thoni (A Boat in a Storm) in 1962.
-He faced many difficulties in finding publishers for his work, and the novels remained unpublished till 1972.
+He wrote his first novel Kadalukku Appaal (Beyond the Sea) in 1950 (published in 1959), and his second novel Puyalile Oru Thoni (A Boat in a Storm) in 1962.
+He faced many difficulties in finding publishers for his work, and his second novel remained unpublished till 1972.
 Singaram planned to return to Medan, but he ended up working at Dinathandhi newspaper until his retirement in 1987.
 He gave away his earnings to social welfare trusts just before he died in December 1997.
 Singaram’s adherence to the very essence of his roots impressed influential Tamil writers such as Ramakrishnan, Konangi and many others.
 Several film-makers have expressed the desire to make movies from P. Singaram’s books.